 If you’re interested in learning more about our coaching program for consultants go here now: Clarity Coaching Program

-Why are you interested in becoming a consultant?
+Why are you interested to start a consulting business and becoming a consultant?

 What are the biggest challenges you’re facing right now in getting your business off the ground?